maiku1008/maiku1008.github.io/public/2025-03-09-squid-proxy-basic-auth-configuration/index.md

----
-title: "Squid Proxy Basic Auth Configuration"
+# Squid Proxy Basic Auth Configuration
-date: 2025-03-10T10:00:00+01:00
-description: "How to configure Squid proxy with basic authentication"
-tags: ["howto", "squid", "proxy", "auth"]
-categories: ["System Administration"]
-draft: false
----

 This quick and straightforward how-to is the one I would have loved to have found while I was setting up [Squid proxy](https://www.squid-cache.org/) for a production application.